 The practice of law has become increasingly complex, requiring lawyers to think broadly as problem-solvers.
 Concurrent or joint degree programs allow students to personalize their study of law by adding knowledge, skills, and analytical tools from other disciplines.

-With more than 100 programs through the UW Graduate School, our law students have access to highly ranked programs offered at the UW.
-The School of Law also has established formal concurrent degree programs, including:
+With more than 100 programs through the UW Graduate School, our law students have access to highly ranked programs offered at the UW, including:

 - Business Administration (JD/MBA)